SUPPORT THIS SITE!

 The Proton rocket lifts the core module of the Mir space station into orbit.
 Credit: RKK Energia

-The core module of the Mir space station in orbit.
+The core module of the Mir space station in orbit as seen from an approaching Soyuz spacecraft.
 Credit: RKK Energia

 The landing of the Soyuz T-15 spacecraft on July 16, 1986.
 Credit: Sovetskiy Soyuz magazine